ncgarcia/DMCL/README.md

 It then proceeds to build the paths to each of the ten clips per video, produced in *step 3*.
 The frames of these clips are used as input to the corresponding modality network.

+Suggestions to improve the usability of the data pipeline are very welcome.

 ## Training
 ```
 python dmcl.py --dset=nwucla --eval=cross_view --temp=2